 If you’re using Panopto’s desktop recorder application, we suggest performing a quick sound check by speaking in the areas of the room where your meeting attendants will be sitting and confirming that your microphone is adequately picking up the sound.
 Sound quality can make the difference between having a useful recording and a not-so-useful one, so you’ll definitely want to ensure that everyone can be heard.
 For additional help with audio, check out our presentation audio recording tips blog post.

 Once you’re comfortable with your video and audio settings, you’re free to start recording.
 Simply press the Record button, and commence your meeting.
 Once your meeting ends, click the Stop Recording button.
-Your meeting video is uploaded into your company’s Panopto video content management system, or “Enterprise YouTube,” where it is automatically encoded for streaming to any device and made available to members of your organization.
+Your meeting video is uploaded into your company’s Panopto video library where it is automatically encoded for streaming to any device and made available to members of your organization.

 Additionally, with Panopto, any word spoken during your meeting can be indexed and made searchable, so that anyone who missed a specific point or action item can search for an exact word or phrase, then be taken to that precise point during the meeting.